D150 F750 mm Newtonian reflector Astronomical Telescope (Made in Pakistan)

 • 50% advance payment 50% on delivery

-• If Available on backorder it will take 3 to 4days to deliver
+• If Available on backorder it will take 15 to 20 days to deliver

 • Contact for any query 0328-5634595